a-renzini/pygwb/JOSS_submission/paper.md

 In addition, a parameter estimation script, `pygwb_pe`, is also included and allows to test a subset of default models with user-defined parameters. `pygwb_pe` is based on the `pygwb` parameter estimation module, `pe`, which allows the user to test both predefined and user-defined models and obtain posterior distributions on the parameters of interest.
 Users are encouraged to develop and test their own models within the `pe` module.
 The `pygwb` package also contains built-in support for running on `HTCondor`-supported servers using `dag` files to parallelize the analysis of long stretches of data.
 Using the dedicated `pygwb_combine` script, the output can be combined into an overall estimation of the GWB for the whole data set.

-The source code can be found at https://github.com/a-renzini/pygwb, and can be installed from `PyPi` via `pip install pygwb`.
-The online documentation, tutorials and examples are hosted at https://pygwb.docs.ligo.org/pygwb/index.html.
+The source code can be found at [https://git.ligo.org/pygwb/pygwb](https://git.ligo.org/pygwb/pygwb) and [https://github.com/a-renzini/pygwb](https://github.com/a-renzini/pygwb), and can be installed from `PyPi` via `pip install pygwb`.
+The online documentation, tutorials and examples are hosted at [https://pygwb.docs.ligo.org/pygwb/index.html](https://pygwb.docs.ligo.org/pygwb/index.html).
 The package includes a unit test suite which currently covers 80% of the modules. `pygwb` is released under a OSI Approved :: MIT License.

 ![`pygwb` schema.\label{fig:schema}](../docs/pygwb_modules.png){width=80%}